jdaku/docker-mariadb-latest/README.md

 # About this Repo

-This is the Git repo of the Docker official image for mariadb.
-See the Docker Hub page for the full readme on how to use this Docker image and for information regarding contributing and issues.
+This Git repo is use official Docker image of mariadb.
+See the [Docker Hub page](https://hub.docker.com/_/mariadb/) for the full readme on how to use this.

 ## Latest mariadb docker image with ready to use with docker-compose